By Audley Vietnam expert Craig

 Where to stay in Ben Tre

-Mekong Home is well hidden in the heart of the delta, but it’s only two hours from Saigon.
+Mekong Home is well hidden in the heart of the delta, but it’s only two hours from Ho Chi Minh City.
 The property’s ten rooms are surrounded by water gardens and coconut palms.
 Facilities include a sunset deck, complimentary bicycle use and (you can’t say this about every hotel) unlimited coconuts.

 The property’s focal point is its thatched-roof open-air kitchen and restaurant.
 Think fresh spring rolls, prawn salads and curries served in the dappled green light of the delta.